Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 to play around with.
 Histroically Sensei's Divining Top held a place as a standard 4-of in the deck to act as deck filtering and a 'free saved' card draw for Doomsday piles.
-More information on how this was used can be found in the Doomsday Library: LINK PLACEHOLDER
+More information on how this was used can be found in the <a href="https://github.com/Bennotsi-MTG/Doomsday-Library">Doomsday Library</a>.

 Conjurer's Bauble was identified as the closest equivalent for use in Doomsday storm or Laboratory Maniac piles that would allow a free draw